Scarnface/Netmatters-Reflection-One/README.md

 <h1># Netmatters-Reflection-One</h1>
 </h2>A reflection on HTML and CSS learning by building a clone of the https://netmatters.co.uk site.</h2>

-*This is a clone of a commerical website created with permission of the content owner.*
+*This is a clone of a commercial website created with permission of the content owner.*
 *© Copyright Netmatters Ltd. 2021.
 All rights reserved.*